selwynpolit/d9book/book/forms.md

 }
 ```

 Phew!
 The explanation is much longer than the actual code.
-Hopefully it is helpful in explaining the intricasies of AJAX Drupal magic.
+Hopefully, it is helpful in explaining the intricacies of AJAX Drupal magic.

 #### Custom responses

-Here rather than just returning the part of the form we want to update,
-we can add a response followed by some JavaScript that should do
-something.
-While it seems this should work, sadly it doesn't unless I wrap the function in `(function($){})(jQuery);`.
+Here, rather than just returning the part of the form we want to update, we can add a response followed by some JavaScript that should do something.
+While it seems this should work, sadly, it doesn't unless I wrap the function in `(function($){})(jQuery);`.
 More below.

 ```php
 use Drupal\Core\Ajax\AjaxResponse;